Miniseries and Film Adaptations of Pride and Prejudice by Jane Austen

 The 1940 Hollywood film

-The 1940 adaptation from the golden age of the Hollywood studio era stars Greer Garson as Elizabeth Bennett and Laurence Olivier as Darcy.
+The 1940 adaptation from the golden age of the Hollywood studio era stars Greer Garson as Elizabeth Bennett and Laurence Olivier as Mr. Darcy.
 As is to be expected, the studio heads altered much about the original so that this black-and-white film would be more glitzy.

 More about this adaptation